 OGA‘s C-Store Bytes is a bi-monthly series that will feature important information and news occurring within the convenience store industry today.
 These will be archived on our website for future reference.
-Please contact OGA Government Relations and Communications Director, Kristin Mullins should you have questions or need additional information.
+Please contact OGA President/CEO, Kristin Mullins should you have questions or need additional information.

 FDA recently came out with their long-waited rules on the entire e-cigarette and vapor product category, as well as about 50% of the cigar category.
 The newly released regulations will make it increasingly more difficult for most vapor products to stay on the market unless action is taken.